camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 **Maintenance release**

-In case a patch update of a public API version x.y.z is required, the patched public API version x.y.z+1 shall be created through a maintenance release on a separate branch referred to as a maintenance branch.
+In case a patch update of a public API version x.y.z (released as rm.n) is required, the patched public API version x.y.z+1 shall be created through a maintenance release rm.n+1 on a separate branch referred to as a maintenance branch.

-The name of the maintenance branch shall be `maintenance-x.y` (for a patch x.y.z+1 of released API x.y.z).
+The name of the maintenance branch shall be `maintenance-rm` (for a patch of an API publicly released as rm.n).
 Any further patches shall be done on this same branch.

 Preferably, a maintenance release shall be merged into the main branch as soon as possible.